Complexity Classes of Equivalence Problems Revisited: Evidence for Separation

-\begin{open} Are there $\cc{NP}$-complete problems with Abelian groupy witnesses?
-Assuming $\cc{P} \neq \cc{NP}$, are there any problems in $\cc{NP} \backslash \cc{UP}$ with Abelian groupy witnesses? \end{open}
+\begin{open} Are there $\cc{NP}$-complete problems with abelian groupy witnesses?
+Assuming $\cc{P} \neq \cc{NP}$, are there any problems in $\cc{NP} \backslash \cc{UP}$ with abelian groupy witnesses? \end{open}

 Our definition of having groupy witnesses is similar but not identical to Arvind and Vinodchandran's definition of group-definability \cite{arvindVinodchandran}.
+If a set $A \in \cc{NP}$ has abelian groupy witnesses, then in general the function $a \mapsto |G(a)|$ is in $\cc{\# P}$.
+If it so happens that this function is in $\cc{FP}$, then Arvind and Vinodchandran's techniques are sufficient to show that $A$ is low for $\cc{PP}$.
+This may or may not be taken as evidence that such an $A$ is unlikely to be $\cc{NP}$-complete: on the one hand, Beigel \cite{beigelPP} gives an oracle relative to which $\cc{NP}$ is \emph{not} low for $\cc{PP}$, and hence $A$ could not be $\cc{NP}$-complete.
+On the other hand, Toda and Ogiwara \cite{todaOgiwara} show that $\cc{PP}\oracle{\cc{PH}} \subseteq \cc{BP} \cdot \cc{PP}$ (Tarui \cite{tarui}, independently but using similar methods, strengthens this to $\cc{ZP} \cdot \cc{PP})$.
+Hence, under a derandomization assumption, $\cc{NP}$ \emph{is} in fact low for $\cc{PP}$, and so the lowness of $A$ for $\cc{PP}$ is no obstruction to its being $\cc{NP}$-complete.

-In fact, if a set $A \in \cc{NP}$ has Abelian groupy witnesses and $|G(a)|$ is computable in time $poly(|a|)$, then their techniques are sufficient to show that $A$ is low for $\cc{PP}$, and hence unlikely to be $\cc{NP}$-complete.
-Despite this, it may yet be possible to use Corollary~\ref{cor:HSP} to show that $\Kershort = \Eqshort \implies \cc{NP} \subseteq \cc{BQP}$, as there are several classes of non-Abelian groups for which the HSP is known to be in $\cc{BQP}$ (see, \eg, \cite{grigniHSP, friedlHSP, ivanyosNonabelianHSP}).
+However, even if $|G(a)|$ is computable in polynomial time, it may yet be possible to use Corollary~\ref{cor:HSP} to show that $\Kershort = \Eqshort \implies \cc{NP} \subseteq \cc{BQP}$, as there are several classes of non-abelian, and even non-solvable, groups for which the HSP is known to be in $\cc{BQP}$ (see, \eg, \cite{grigniHSP, friedlHSP, ivanyosNonabelianHSP}).